wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.9.14 =
+* Update settings on custom post types to prevent URLs being created
+* Enable or disable tracking or impressions and clicks
+* Added ability to add rollover images

 = 1.9.13 =
 * Fix to permissions which cause bbPress to stop working with Ad King Pro
 * Fix to shortcode builder code changing the post ID on the edit screen